 Then, at our December 2012 meeting, we shifted gears.
 Instead of identifying a calendar date for beginning to raise the federal funds rate, we laid out economic guideposts for our decisions.
-We said we expected to keep the rate exceptionally low at least as long as, one, "the unemployment rate remains above 61⁄2 percent"; two, "inflation between one and two years ahead is projected to be no more than a half percentage point above the Committee's 2 percent longerrun goal"; and three, longer-term inflation expectations remain in check.
+We said we expected to keep the rate exceptionally low at least as long as, one, "the unemployment rate remains above 61⁄2"; two, "inflation between one and two years ahead is projected to be no more than a half percentage point above the Committee's 2% longer-run goal"; and three, longer-term inflation expectations remain in check (Board of Governors 2012b).